Shou-/KawaiiBot-hs/README.md

 ## Functions
 * `.help`
 This function sends the general help string to the user who typed this.
-It takes one argument, the name of a function.
+It takes one optional argument, the name of a function.

 * `.>`
 Prints a message to the channel, or user if it is a private message.